Free Law Project

-Free Law Project is a United States federal 501(c)(3) Oakland-based nonprofit that provides free access to primary legal materials, develops legal research tools, and supports academic research on legal corpora.
+Free Law Project is a 501(c)(3) nonprofit organization based in Oakland, California, United States.
+It provides free access to primary legal materials, develops legal research tools, and supports academic research on legal corpora.
 Free Law Project was founded in 2013 by Michael Lissner and Brian Carver.

 Free Law Project has several initiatives that collect and share legal information, including the largest collection of American oral argument audio, daily collection of new legal opinions from 200 United States courts and administrative bodies, the RECAP Project, which collects documents from PACER, and user-generated Supreme Court citation visualizations.
-Their data helped The Wall Street Journal expose 138 cases of conflict of interest cases regarding violations by federal judges.
+In September 2021, the organization's database helped The Wall Street Journal expose 138 cases of conflict of interest cases regarding violations by federal judges.

-Initiatives
+Services

 Free Law Project has a number of initiatives, including: